 Union Pacific and Southern Pacific begin using articulated steam locomotives as helper engines on mountain grades.
 The articulation featured a "hinged" frame that permitted bigger boilers, yet allowed the locomotives to negotiate sharp curves.
 The concept reached its peak in the

 E.H.
-Harriman dies.
+Harriman dies, Sept.
+9, 1909.
 The final spike of Western Pacific is driven near Keddie, Calif.

 UP is ordered by the U.S. Supreme Court to sell its 46% share of SP stock and relinquish control.